November 29

 The book is very comprehensive, but this perceived “strength” is a weakness for exams — because it could be hard to read.
 My opinion is that the book can be a great learning tool, but some of us need to take another step or two to take good advantage of it.

-Instead, I suggest checking out one of the best CPA Exam review courses and studying with materials from companies like Becker, Gleim, or Surgent.
+Instead, I suggest checking out one of the best CPA Exam review courses and studying with materials from companies like Becker, Gleim, or NINJA CPA.

 You will like this because it won’t cost you any extra.
-Write your own notes based on the book content, either on notebooks or 3×5 flashcards.
-Not only that it helps retain the materials during the read-copy-and-reread process; the notes will be presented in the format you are most familiar with.
+Write your own notes based on the book content, either in notebooks or 3×5 flashcards.
+Not only does it help retain the material during the read-copy-and-reread process, but the notes will be presented in the format you are most familiar with.

-Give it a try at least one a couple of sections and see if it works.
+Give it a try on at least one section and see if it works.

 The exam is in 100% computerized format — studying is one thing, but if we are to practice only with pencil and paper, i.e., not on a platform that closely mimics the actual testing environment, it’s pretty hard to pass the CPA Exam.